Fireman Jim Flynn

 Andrew Chiariglione (24 December 1879 – 12 April 1935), usually known as Fireman Jim Flynn, was an American boxer of the early twentieth century who twice attempted to take the World Heavyweight Title without success.
 He is often remembered as the only boxer ever to knock out the formidable Jack Dempsey.

 Professional career

 A native of Hoboken, New Jersey, Flynn's first recorded fight was in 1899.
-Beginning his career in earnest by 1900, he was working as a railroad fireman in Pueblo, Colorado at the time.
+He started his career in 1900, he was working as a railroad fireman in Pueblo, Colorado at the time.

-Flynn was a relatively short but sturdy, tough, and clever light heavyweight who took on the greatest boxers of his era.
+Flynn was short for a light heavyweight, but sturdy, tough, and clever.
+He faced many notable boxers of his era.